QITI/QITI-Website/content/members/Matt-Day.md

  - "m9day"
 ---

-Matt works on QuantumION, an open-access trapped ion quantum computer.
+Since 2019, Matt has been working on QuantumION, an open-access trapped ion quantum computer.
+He formally joined the QITI group in 2020.